rusty1s/react-dev-config/README.md

 outsourced as a development dependency.
 It includes:

-* React, JSX, and ES6 support
+* React, JSX and ES6 support
 * **Webpack 2**
 * A dev server with hot inline reloading for JavaScript **and CSS**
 * Linting scripts and styles with `eslint` and `stylelint`